nazariiturchynovych/Doggo/README.md

 # Doggo
-> API to find prson for a walk with a dog
+> API to find person for a walk with a dog

 ## Table of Contents
 * [General Info](#general-information)